VoMinhKhoii/VoMinhKhoii/README.md

 ## Now Building

-**Nhẩm** — an AI calorie tracker for Vietnamese, because existing apps don't know what Bún Bò Huế is.
+**Kallo** — an text-first AI calorie tracker, aiming for better accuracy and transparency

 ---